2004 United States House of Representatives elections in Washington: Results

+By county

 District 5

 When incumbent Republican Congressman George Nethercutt opted to run for Senate instead of seeking a sixth term, an open seat was created.
 The Minority Leader of the Washington House of Representatives, Cathy McMorris, emerged as the Republican nominee, while Don Barbieri, a well-known developer based in Spokane became the Democratic nominee.
 McMorris was able to defeat Barbieri by a wide margin to win her first term in Congress.